 It is designed to prevent warm moist air from moving up from the house into the roof space.

 They can be useful but there are still points like the edges where air can still get through.

 There are many different types of roof vent on the market.
 Each option has it’s good and bad points.
 I’ll quickly go through them here to save you some time.

 Soffit vents are installed under the eaves of a roof.
 They let fresh air up into the loft to improve air circulation.
 This prevents loft air from going stale.
-When combined with roof tile vents they work efficiently to draw air in through the soffit vents and exhaust warmer air through the roof tile vents.
+When combined with roof ventilation tiles they work efficiently to draw air in through the soffit vents and exhaust warmer air through the ventilation tiles.

 Pros - Easy to install.
 Unlikely to be blocked by snow.

 Cons - Designed mainly for air intake so will need different roof vents to exhaust.

 Fascia vents are installed over the fascia boards to provide low level ventilation.
 They could offer a better alternative to soffit vents, because soffit vents can accumulate dust and debris.
 This can require regular maintenance and cleaning work.